mod-cpp/pacman/test/exercises/21_exercises.md

 ### Implement PacManAI::optimalDirection

 #### Background: PacMan Moves

+// suggestd Fix:
+// The background is slightly misleading as optimalDirection is basically checking the direction for the shortest distance rather than explicitly checking if there is a ghost inline.

 At each intersection, check if there is a ghost directly inline with that path.
 If the path is free of ghosts, you are allowed to turn there.
 And if PacMan is moving in a